devpies/client-core/README.md

 `manifests/secrets.yaml` is required for deployments.

-`core/{service}/.env` is required for the end to end testing of each service.
+`core/{service}/.env` is required for end to end testing of each service.

 `.gitpass` is read in the [Tiltfile](https://github.com/devpies/devpie-client-core/blob/2ddeab2eace966283f55cac58aa945a62c0c8aad/Tiltfile#L11) and passed to [Dockerfiles as build args](https://github.com/devpies/devpie-client-core/blob/2ddeab2eace966283f55cac58aa945a62c0c8aad/core/users/Dockerfile#L20).
 This allows services to pull private go modules but currently all repositories are public.